MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/delete-solution.md

 ---
-title: "Delete Omni-channel solutions | MicrosoftDocs"
+title: "Delete Omnichannel solutions | MicrosoftDocs"
-description: "Learn how to delete a Omni-channel solution from the Microsoft Dynamics 365 for Customer Engagement organization."
+description: "Learn how to delete a Omnichannel solution from the Microsoft Dynamics 365 for Customer Engagement organization."
 keywords: ""
 author: kabala123
 ms.author: kabala